bondjimbond/islandora_remote_media/README.md

 # Islandora Remote Media Solution Pack

-An Islandora Solution Pack that allows for ingesting and playing media  hosted elsewhere on the web, using the media embed code.
+An Islandora Solution Pack that allows for ingesting and playing media hosted elsewhere on the web, using media embed code provided by the remote host.

 ## Introduction